MHickey2/EssenChelle-Oils/README.md

 All Products - By Price, By Rating, By Category and All Products.
 EssenChelle Products - Essential Oils, Massage Oils, Oil Burners and All Products.
-Our Story - About Us, Our Products and Blog.
+Our Story - About Us, Our Products and Blog and FAQ.
 Special Offers - New Arrivals, Deals, Clearance and All Specials.
 Contact - Contact Form.

   <br>

 <p align ="center">